Soham-ssd/Devops-Project/README.md

-# PearlThoughts Interview Assessment
-# Scalable Notification Service Deployment on AWS

-## Introduction

-This project focuses on deploying a scalable, reliable, and maintainable notification system on AWS.
+This Project focuses on deploying a scalable, reliable, and maintainable notification system on AWS.
 The system consists of two primary microservices:
 - **Notification API**: Receives notification requests and queues them.
 - **Email Sender**: Processes messages from the queue and sends emails.